xcoder123/QHotkey/README.md

 The application itself is developed using C++/Qt.
 Only standard windows and Qt libraries are used.

+You can download the binaries at the official page: http://morf.lv/modules.php?name=projects&lasit=17

 Usage
 =====
 Well it is quite simple, just select a modifier key, which will be the key to activate the application, and then you can set the volume keys by focusing on the fields accordingly.
 All keys can be customized.